ProvableHQ/varuna-sage-impl/README.md

-# Varuna for Sagemath: A Second Implementation of the Varuna Proof System
+# Varuna for SageMath: a Second Implementation of the Varuna Proof System

 ## Introduction
-Welcome to the Sagemath implementation of the Varuna proof system.
+Welcome to the SageMath implementation of the Varuna proof system.

-Varuna is an extension of the well-known Marlin proof system and has been implemented in production by the Aleo in Rust to power the zero-knowledge proofs within the Aleo protocol.
+Varuna is an optimized version of the well-known Marlin (https://eprint.iacr.org/2019/1047.pdf) proof system that has been implemented in production by Provable in Rust to power zero-knowledge proofs within the Aleo protocol.

-This implementation exists to provide a reference implementation of Varuna for researchers and developers to better understand the Varuna protocol and to provide test vectors which can be used by other implementors of Varuna to verify the correctness of their implementation.
+The purpose of this implementation is two-fold; first, to provide a high-level implementation of Varuna in SageMath for researchers and developers, and second, to sanity check the Varuna implementation in Rust by validating it with test vectors.

 ## Test Vectors
 Test vectors can be found in the `test` directory.
-Within this directory are folders which represent R1CS circuits that each contain:
+Within this directory are folders that represent R1CS circuits which
+contain:
 1. `instance.input`: The R1CS instance the used in the proof.
 2. `witness.input`: A valid witness to satisfying the R1CS instance the prover is proving knowledge of.
 3. `challenge.input`: Verifier challenges provided to the prover.